-In his recent book, Revelation Unveiled, Tim LaHaye attempts to prove that the Bible teaches a "rapture."
-LaHaye begins his "proof" by citing Revelation 4:1–2.
-But he quickly acknowledges: "The rapture of the church is not explicitly taught in Revelation 4" (p.
+In his book, Revelation Unveiled, Tim LaHaye attempted to prove that the Bible teaches a “rapture.”
+LaHaye begins his “proof” by citing Revelation 4:1–2.
+But he quickly acknowledges: “The rapture of the church is not explicitly taught in Revelation 4” (p.
 100).
 Amen!

-This obviously describes the Apostle John being taken "in the spirit"—probably through a powerful vision—to the very throne of God in the third heaven.
+This very directly describes the Apostle John being taken “in the spirit”—probably through some kind of powerful vision—to the very throne of God in the third heaven.
 LaHaye somehow tries to reason that the Apostle John represents the Church—although the Bible never remotely hints of any such representation!
 Rather, the Bible always represents the Church as a woman—the affianced bride of Christ (2 Corinthians 11:1–2; Ephesians 5:22–24).

 LaHaye offers another argument for the rapture theory: “The absence of any mention of the Church in the rest of Revelation indicates that it is not on the earth during the Tribulation.
 There are sixteen references to the Church in Revelation 1–3, whereas chapters 6–18, which cover the Tribulation, do not mention the Church once” (Revelation Unveiled, p.
 100).
 This is indeed a brazen statement, for the entire chapter of Revelation 12 is talking about the Church—and Revelation 19:7–9 clearly discusses the Church’s coming marriage to Jesus Christ, as we will discuss later.

-Soon, LaHaye gets to the primary biblical passage on which all proponents of the rapture theory rely.
-He writes: "The Apostle Paul was the special writer God chose to reveal to the Church the wonderful details of the rapture, when all Christians, both the dead and the living, will be 'caught up' (or raptured) to heaven to be with Christ (1 Thessalonians 4:16–17)" (p.
-101; emphasis ours).
+Soon, LaHaye gets to the primary biblical passage on which all proponents of the questionable rapture theory rely.
+He writes: “The Apostle Paul was the special writer God chose to reveal to the Church the wonderful details of the rapture, when all Christians, both the dead and the living, will be ‘caught up’ (or raptured) to heaven to be with Christ (1 Thessalonians 4:16–17)” (p.
+101).

 What “wonderful details” are given in these two verses that should prove the rapture theory?
 Let us study the entire context of this passage: “But I do not want you to be ignorant, brethren, concerning those who have fallen asleep, lest you sorrow as others who have no hope.
 For if we believe that Jesus died and rose again, even so God will bring with Him those who sleep in Jesus.
 For this we say to you by the word of the Lord, that we who are alive and remain until the coming of the Lord will by no means precede those who are asleep.
 For the Lord Himself will descend from heaven with a shout, with the voice of an archangel, and with the trumpet of God.
 And the dead in Christ will rise first.
 Then we who are alive and remain shall be caught up together with them in the clouds to meet the Lord in the air.
 And thus we shall always be with the Lord.
 Therefore comfort one another with these words” (1 Thessalonians 4:13–18).